sagemath/trac_to_gh/Issue 6094.md

 # Issue 6094: Change all occurrences of "method" to "algorithm"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6094

 Original creator: rlm